 Then there are the infamous "infomercial gurus" like Armando Montelongo, Carleton Sheets, Dave Lindahl etc. who make millions each year by suckering folks into paying thousands for boot camps, bus tours and/or "mentoring" that is not even provided by actual investors.
 Most of them farm out the mentoring to companies that use $10/hour telephone operators using scripts.

-the bank so we can retire young, as I did at age 38.
+And then another so-called "mentor" says you should ask a potential mentor for "addresses of currently owned rental properties."
+While that may sound reasonable at first look, it is actually ridiculous, and shows this guy knows nothing about investing or mentoring.
+First, many investors (like myself, for instance) do not want rental properties, or the headaches and the risks associated with them - just look at the last few years, as property values plummeted.
+We would rather flip, and put cash in the bank so we can retire young, as I did at age 38.
 Second, most investors are too smart to hold properties in their own name - instead, they are held by Llc's or corporations, often making it nearly impossible to determine who actually owns the property.

 While it appears that finding a mentor to help you is a complex, fruitless operation. that is not really the case.
 Actually, it is rather simple - get a FREE mentor, such as those provided by "The Simple Man's Guide to Real Estate".
 That way, if it is not working out, it has cost you nothing.

-with a known history.
+So, here is the short take - first, find a mentor (preferably free) who is a successful investor with a known history.
 Then simply tap into his or her experience and expertise.
 It is no more difficult than that.